Here’s How We Extricate Ourselves From This Lockdown

 Assuming all these obstacles are overcome, people who are still holding out hope for returning to packed sporting events and boozy brunches are probably going to be disappointed.
 At least for a while.

-Most health experts interviewed for this story agreed on two main points: The loosening of social distancing measures has to be done slowly and carefully; and public gatherings—like concerts, professional sports, movie theaters, and especially cruises—will be the last to return.
+Most health experts interviewed for this story agreed on two main points: The loosening of social-distancing measures has to be done slowly and carefully; and public gatherings—like concerts, professional sports, movie theaters, and especially cruises—will be the last to return.

 The lockdown in Wuhan, China—the original epicenter of the infection—lasted more than 10 weeks, and only relented after new cases slowed to three new infections in three weeks.
 (As always, it bears mentioning that there are reasons to be skeptical of official tallies from Beijing.)
-In the port city of more than 11 million people, many—but not all—civilians are now allowed to leave town, 94 percent of businesses have reopened, and the public transportation system is running, The New York Times reported.
+In the port city of more than 11 million people, many—but not all—civilians are now allowed to leave town, 94 percent of businesses have reopened, and the public-transportation system is running, The New York Times reported.
 But schools remain closed, many businesses have not yet reopened, and authorities still regulate people going to and from their homes.

 Based on the progress in Wuhan and in Italy, Americans could be coming out of shelter-in-place in “more than a month but less than four months,” Brewer suggested.
 To paint a clearer picture for New Yorkers, for example, he said to expect to be back in the office by the end of the summer, by which time Manhattanites might even be able to “throw a small party, depending on your age and demographic—and the age and demographics of the individuals who will be coming.”